rrthomas/gnat/README.md

 by Reuben Thomas <rrt@sc3d.org>

-Gnat is an experimental Forth-derived language.
+Gnat is an experimental language.
 It is released purely in the hope that it might be interesting or useful to someone.

-Gnat comes pre-compiled for Bee (`src/bee/gnat-32.bin` and `src/bee/gnat-64.bin`).
+Gnat comes pre-compiled for the [Bee VM](https://github.com/rrthomas/bee) (`src/bee/gnat-32.bin` and `src/bee/gnat-64.bin`).

 ## Copyright and Disclaimer